-A while ago, I have posted a guide about “copy a file to multiple directories in command line on Linux”.
-In that article, I have shown various methods of copying a single file to multiple directories at once.
+A while ago, we published a guide to “copy a file to multiple directories in command line on Linux”.
+In that article, we taught various methods of copying a single file to multiple directories at once.
 Today, we are going to see to how to run a single command on multiple remote systems at once in Unix-like operating systems.
 As you already know, we can access and communicate with remote system using ssh. openSSH allows us to do all sorts of administration tasks in a remote system.
 One limitation with openSSH is we can’t run the single command on multiple remote systems at once.
 No problem.
-Here comes PSSH in help.
+Here is where PSSH comes to fill this gap.

 PSSH, or Parallel SSH, is a command line suite that helps you to ssh in parallel on a number of hosts.
 PSSH suite consists of the following commands: